NecibeBusraUylas/RentACarProject-frontend/README.md

 # RentCarProjectFrontend

+## About The Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+You can have a look at my backend project from here => [RentCarProject](https://github.com/NecibeBusraUylas/RentCarProject)

 ## Development server